 Centrifuge juicers are cheaper, extract faster, but don't get as much juice out of your produce.
 Masticating juicers are more expensive, take a little longer to juice, more chances of getting clogged, but they get more juice out of your produce.

 The good news is that there are a lot of good quality used juicers out there.
 We found our Breville centrifuge juicer on KSL (for Utahns) for $50 that is $150 brand new.
 Jennifer has a kick butt Omega 8003 masticating juicer that she found out a great price that she loves.

-When fruits and veggies are in season they are often much cheaper.
+When fruits and veggies are in season they are often much cheaper making this a great way to save on your juicing bill.
 For example, during winter, strawberries can get to $5/lb while in the summer I've seen them for less than $1/lb!
 Plus, when you buy veggies and fruits in season they taste a lot better and usually have more nutrients.

 3. Buy Local at Farmer's Markets, CSAs, and Pick Your Own Farms

-When you buy local produce you're not only helping out your local economy but you're saving money.
+When you buy local produce you're not only helping out your local economy but you're saving money on your juicing bill.
 The produce you're buying is usually freshly picked, which have more nutrients, and they don't travel thousands of miles which saves on cost.

 Plus you're able to ask all your nosy questions about the farming technique that was used.
 Many farmer's could be considered “organic” but simply don't want to bother with or can't afford the government label.